raganwald/raganwald.github.com/index.md

 ## Who I am

-I am Reginald Braithwaite, a technical product leader passionate about collaboration in the service of making something wonderful.
-I have forty years of experience coding and shipping software that powers businesses.
+I am Reginald Braithwaite, a technical product leader with have forty years of experience coding and shipping software that powers business.
 My teams know how to ship "good" without being seduced by "sufficient" or derailed by "perfect."

 I'm available for work, and this is not my first rodeo.
 I am highly impactful in a role that is functionally two-thirds Staff+ Engineer and one-third Technical Product Manager.
 I once wrote a popular book about JavaScript, I write technical documentation and essays, and I speak at both tech conferences and company-wide events.

 My experience is itemized in more detail on [LinkedIn]; my résumé is available upon [request][raganwald@gmail.com].
 My books, essays, and conference talks are available on my [creative works page].
 My personal email is [raganwald@gmail.com].

+### What I believe

+- I believe that all software is social software.
+I believe that software that fails to become either the comunication medium or source of truth for people collaborating on critical work... is doomed to become a commodity.
+- I believe in systems-first thinking.
+I believe that human mistakes are opportunities for organizational improvement.
+- I believe that "improved productivity" is the faster horses of enterprise software.
+I believe that transforming the way customers think about and do their work is fundamental to creating and dominating entirely new markets.

 ## What I do

+*“Reg crossed role and organizational lines to constantly better the company and increase in scale our impact on the market, our products, and customers.”*
+—Michael Cucci, Investor, Startup Advisor, and former VP Product and Marketing, PagerDuty

 ### I am technical